Simple Website Engine

 Overview

-The actions system allows you to execute PHP code before displaying HTML content.
+The actions system allows executing PHP code before displaying HTML content.
 Actions are automatically matched to content pages based on the URL.

 How It Works